 Year 2021 was filled with uncertainties, instabilities, and risks for the logistics industry.
-Industries, worldwide, continues to battle the Great Supply Chain Disruption.
+Industries, worldwide, continue to battle the Great Supply Chain Disruption.
 Businesses are expected to make significant and foundational changes to their logistics operations in 2022.
 Getting ahead of key technology trends will enable supply chains to proactively shape a successful, sustainable future.
-We handpicked the top 10 trends to gauge what’s coming in 2022 and beyond.
-With these trends, businesses can easily build a strategic roadmap for managing their logistics operations in 2022.
+We handpicked the top supply chain trends of 2022.
+With these trends, businesses can easily build a strategic roadmap for managing their logistics operations.

 1. AI, IoT & Cloud Technology Continues to Trend